 The discount rate used to measure the total pension liability was 7.65%.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
+Based on the testing, the plans do not exhaust assets.
 Therefore, the current 7.65% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
 The long-term expected discount rate of 7.65% is applied to all plans in the Public Employees Retirement Fund.
+The stress test result is presented in the GASB Crossover Testing Report, which may be obtained from CalPERS' website.